Artist Biographies

 Nicole Dickson

-Nicole Dickson originates from Chester Springs, Pennsylvania where she studied ballet (under the tutelage of Kimberly Martin and Patricia Brown), jazz, tap, and contemporary at Chester Valley Dance Academy.
-In 2023, she graduated from Butler University with a Bachelor’s degree in Dance Pedagogy.
-At Butler, she performed in live-orchestrated productions of The Nutcracker and Giselle and danced in La Vivandière, The Forecourt Dance by Marek Cholewa, and Church Song by Susan McGuire during Butler Ballet’s Midwinter Dances.
-After graduation, she danced in Tony Williams’ Urban Nutcracker and joined City Ballet of Boston as a company member in 2024.
-She is thrilled to be performing in the Strand Theatre again for Dance Distinctive!
+Nicole Dickson is a Boston-based ballet dancer originally from Chester Springs, Pennsylvania.
+She began her training at Chester Valley Dance Academy, where she studied ballet under the guidance of Kimberly Martin and Patricia Brown.
+In 2023, she graduated from Butler University with a Bachelor’s degree in Dance Pedagogy and Mathematics.
+At Butler, she performed in live-orchestrated productions of The Nutcracker, Swan Lake, and Giselle, and she danced in La Vivandière, The Forecourt Dance by Marek Cholewa, The Other Self by Marek Cholewa, and Church Song by

 Kendra Frank